kawiramuthee6/alx-zero_day/README.md

-#My first readme
-This is my first repository on GitHub.
-I'm learning how to use Git and GitHub for version control.
-- Author: Your Name
-- Date: September 1, 2023
+This is the README for the alx-zero_day repository